jhuapl-boss/heaviside/README.md

 ## DSL

-The document [docs/StepFunctionDSL.md] describes the Heaviside DSL.
+The [StepFunctionDSL] document describes the Heaviside DSL.

 ## Getting Started